IbcAlpha/IBC/userguide.md

 - clicks the YES button if the "Accept incoming connection?" dialog is displayed

-- clicks the Close button if the Tip of the Day dialog appears

-- dismisses the dialog that warns of a new TWS version upon startup

 - responds to TWS's 'Exit Session Setting' to prevent autologoff, enabling TWS to be kept running indefinitely. **IMPORTANT** This setting no longer works properly with TWS 974 or later

-- shuts down TWS tidily at a specified day of the week and time.
+- shuts down TWS or Gateway tidily at a specified day of the week and time, or at a specified time every day.

 IBC also responds to certain commands sent to it by another program, for example to tell TWS/Gateway to shut itself down cleanly.